 Keep scrolling to explore the most popular colleges and universities for Environmental Engineering majors.
 Here's how we came up with the ranking.

 Chances are, these schools are most popular for a reason.
 Check out what other categories these colleges are highly ranked in by clicking on their profiles.

 Any student who is interested in Environmental Engineering has to check out California Polytechnic State University - San Luis Obispo.
-Students from the Environmental Engineering program at California Polytechnic State University - San Luis Obispo earn 6.0% more than the standard graduate with the same degree.
-Located in San Luis Obispo, California, Cal Poly San Luis Obispo delivers a safe and sound, suburban experience for college students.
+Soon after getting their bachelor's degree, Environment Engineering students usually make around $62,600 at the beginning of their careers.
+California Polytechnic State University - San Luis Obispo is among the largest schools in California.

-Any student pursuing a degree in Environmental Engineering has to take a look at University of Florida.
-Located in Gainesville, Florida, this school is a good choice for students who enjoy the thrill of a significant city.
+Any student who is interested in Environmental Engineering has to look into University of Colorado Boulder.
+Based in Boulder, Colorado, this college is a good final choice for students who enjoy the excitement of a substantial city.

-It's hard to beat Colorado School of Mines if you want to pursue Environmental Engineering as a major.
-This school is located in the suburban area of Golden, Colorado, near shops and other entertainment.
+It's hard to beat Louisiana State University and Agricultural & Mechanical College if you want to pursue Environmental Engineering as a major.
+This school is one of the largest schools in Louisiana.

 This school's rate of student loan default of 5.2% is far below the national average of 7.0%.
 This school is thought to be an excellent choice for veterans and military members.
 Interested in learning more about Louisiana State University and Agricultural & Mechanical College's campus?
 Have a virtual tour.